aridoza/foundational-java/functional-programming-lesson/01-lambda-expressions/README.md

 # ![](./LambdaSyntax.png)

 A Lambda expression is an anonymous function which provides a very concise and functional syntax which is further used for writing anonymous methods.
-There are similar to anonymous classes.
+Lambda expressions are similar to anonymous classes.
 However, one issue with anonymous classes is that if the implementation of your anonymous class is very simple, such as an interface that contains only one method, then the syntax of anonymous classes may seem unwieldy and unclear.
 In these cases, you're usually trying to pass functionality as an argument to another method, such as what action should be taken when someone clicks a button.
 Lambda expressions enable you to do this, to treat functionality as method argument, or code as data.

 A lambda expression consists of the following:
 - A comma-separated collection of formal parameters enclosed in parentheses.